n123al/oraclesql/README.md

-# Connect to an MS-SQL server and run queries using a simple API
+# Connect to an Oracle-SQL server and run queries using a simple API

 A simple way to run SQL queries using Async/Await and Promises.
 This is not an ORM.
 It uses node-mssql under the hood